aschulenberg/magic-doorbell/README.md

 <ul> 3.
 You are hiding in the back and nobody can find you </ul>
 <ul> 4.
 You have a weak heart and might die if someone come up on you</ul>

+Since we can't just jaunch our coworkers into space this will have to do for now.

 ### Other Ideas